jvenema/liveswitch-packer/README.md

 ### Add the docker compose files (and systemd configuration)
 `git clone https://github.com/jvenema/liveswitch-docker-compose.git`

+TODO: make this a submodule so we can do a one-shot checkout?

 # Verify
-packer verify -var-file=variables.json template.json
+`packer verify -var-file=variables.json template.json`

 # Build a new image
-packer build -var-file=variables.json template.json
+`packer build -var-file=variables.json template.json`